aspiringsecurity/EMTTR/README.md

 ■ Improving Data Transparency in Drug Testing Using Optimism, Ethereum Blockchain and Filecoin perpetual storage.

 ■ Enabling healthcare community by empowering pharma companies & the medical eco-system to do medicine trial testing securely, transparently using smart contracts compiled on EVM and FVM.

+■ Developer Tools to enable medical trial testing, clinical trials via EMTTRs (Electronic Medicine Trial and Test Records as a Service) and EHR and Radiology services.

 # Features